wikimedia/ToolforgeBundle/README.md

 * The second is the path to the tool's top-level directory, which is usually either the tool's home directory or a directory within it (e.g. `/data/project/<toolname>/app`).

+### Sessions

+By default Symfony uses `/` for sessions' cookie path, but this isn't secure on Toolforge because it means that different tools can access each other's cookies.
+To fix this, set the following in your `framework.yaml`:

+    framework:
+      session:
+        storage_id: Wikimedia\ToolforgeBundle\Service\NativeSessionStorage
+        save_path: '%kernel.project_dir%/var/sessions/%kernel.environment%'

 ## Examples